-The AGM 2022 resolved to adopt the following principles for the Nomination Committee’s appointment and instructions for the Nomination Committee;
+The AGM 2023 resolved to adopt the following principles for the Nomination Committee’s appointment and instructions for the Nomination Committee;

-The Nomination Committee ahead of the AGM shall consist of representatives of the five largest shareholders in terms of votes based on a list of owner-registered shareholders from Euroclear Sweden AB or other reliable shareholder information as per 31 August 2022 plus the Chairman of the Board.
+The Nomination Committee ahead of the AGM shall consist of representatives of the four largest shareholders in terms of votes based on a list of owner-registered shareholders from Euroclear Sweden AB or other reliable shareholder information as per the last banking day in August the year before the Annual General Meeting plus the Chairman of the Board.
 In addition, a representative of the minority shareholders who is independent of the company and its major shareholders shall be included as a member of the Nomination Committee, if the Chairman of the Board in consultation with a representative of the largest shareholder in terms of voting rights finds it appropriate.
 The Chairman of the Board shall convene the first meeting of the Nomination Committee.

 The composition of the Nomination Committee is to be announced not later than six months before the AGM.
 No remuneration is to be paid to members of the Nomination Committee.
 Any necessary overhead expenses for work on the Nomination Committee will be defrayed by the company.
 The Nomination Committee’s term of office extends until the time that the composition of the following Nomination Committee has been announced.
 The Nomination Committee must take into account the stipulations of the Swedish Companies Act and the Swedish Corporate Governance Code when conducting its work and making its proposals.
 The Nomination Committee shall present ahead of the AGM proposals concerning Chairman of the AGM, the number of AGM-elected Board members, Chairman of the Board, other AGM-elected Board members, number of auditors, the auditor/s, Board fees divided among the Chairman and other Board members, as well as remuneration for Committee work, remuneration of the company’s auditor and, when applicable, any changes in the proposals for principles for the Nomination Committee.